University College Dublin

 UCD offers program for Pre-Med, Pre-Law, and Business studies.

-Arabic, Archeology, Celtic Civilization, Economics, English, French, Geography, German, Greek, Hebrew, History, History of Art, Information Studies, Early Irish, Irish (An Nua-Ghaeilge), Irish Folklore, Italian, Latin, Linguistics, Mathematics, Mathematical Physics, Music, Philosophy, Politics, Social Policy, Psychology, Sociology, Spanish, Statistics, and Welsh.
+Arabic, Archeology, Architecture, Biomedical Engineering, Biosystems Engineering, Celtic Civilization, Chemical and Bioprocess Engineering, Civil Engineering, Economics, Electrical Engineering, Electronic Engineering, Energy Systems Engineering, Engineering, English, French, Geography, German, Greek, Hebrew, History, History of Art, Information Studies, Early Irish, Irish (An Nua-Ghaeilge), Irish Folklore, Italian, Latin, Linguistics, Mathematics, Mathematical Physics, Mechanical Engineering, Music, Philosophy, Politics, Social Policy, Psychology, Sociology, Spanish, Statistics, and Welsh.
 Course offered in the Faculty of Science include Biochemistry, Botany, Chemistry, Computer Science, Experimental Physics, Genetics, Geology, Industrial Microbiology, Mathematics, Mathematical Physics, Pharmacology, Statistics, and Zoology.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.